 We make sure they will like every product of our compositions.
 Generally, chocolates like ganache truffle or liquor are the ones left untouched because they are less popular for customers’ taste, so we do not work with ganache truffle or liquor chocolate.
 We let no surprise in terms of ingredients inside.”

 Tip 2.
-Adapt yourself to local market
+Adapt yourself to the local (Chinese) market with Localization

 Used to food scandals of all kinds, Chinese consumers reveal themselves to be very demanding and inquisitive: suppliers do not hesitate to ask companies about their list of ingredients and manufacturing secrets.